Carthage/Carthage/README.md

 When archiving your application for submission to the App Store or TestFlight, Xcode will also copy these files into the dSYMs subdirectory of your application’s `.xcarchive` bundle.

+##### If you're building for iOS, tvOS, or watchOS and the there is an option for manual installation
+1. Like above.
+Create a [Cartfile][] that lists the frameworks you’d like to use in your project.
+1. Run `carthage update --manually`.
+This will fetch dependencies into a [Carthage/Checkouts][] folder, but the projects won't be build, instead, the source code will be copied to your project directory on subdirectories called `Carthage-PROJECTNAME`.
+1. Just add those directories into your project using `Add Files`.

 ##### For both platforms

 Along the way, Carthage will have created some [build artifacts][Artifacts].
 The most important of these is the [Cartfile.resolved][] file, which lists the versions that were actually built for each framework. **Make sure to commit your [Cartfile.resolved][]**, because anyone else using the project will need that file to build the same framework versions.